Speaking part: variant 7 - Langart

 Suggested answers

-Interviewer: What do you enjoy most about using social media?
+Interviewer: What do you like doing on social media?

-Interviewer: How do you manage your screen time to avoid spending too much time on social media?
+Interviewer: How do you and your friends connect on social media?

-Interviewer: How do you protect your privacy and personal information on social media?
+Interviewer: What do you do to stay safe and protect your privacy on social media?

 Interviewer: Thank you very much for your interview.